AI vs Traditional Video Production 2026

 The Hybrid Approach: Best of Both

-The most sophisticated productions in 2026 are hybrid — combining traditional and AI elements to leverage the strengths of each approach.
+The most sophisticated productions in 2026 are hybrid, combining traditional and AI elements to use the strengths of each.

 Common Hybrid Patterns